mhinz/vim-signify/README.md

 even contributed to it.
 But in the end I just didn't like the codebase and started my own plugin.
 And because I like programming VimL.

+vim-signify has all the features of gitgutter and more!

 The main difference is probably the support for other DVCS.
 Moreover, execution speed and high configurability are two of the design goals.